Lelekhoa1812/MedLLM-Agent/README.md

 ### **How It Works: MAC Architecture in Action**

-1. **Gemini Supervisor - Query Breakdown** → Analyzes query and breaks into 2-4 sub-topics (JSON):
+1. **Gemini Supervisor - Query Breakdown** → Analyzes query and breaks into flexible sub-topics (up to 10 based on complexity):
    - Example: "What are the treatment options for Type 2 diabetes in elderly patients with renal impairment?"
+   - Explores different approaches (clinical, diagnostic, treatment, prevention perspectives)
-   - Creates structured sub-topics: treatment options, age considerations, renal function impact
+   - Creates structured sub-topics: treatment options, age considerations, renal function impact, drug interactions, monitoring protocols
+   - Number of subtasks adapts to query complexity (not limited to 4)
    - All planning logged internally, not displayed to user

 2. **Gemini Supervisor - Context Preparation**: